TonySkorik/Parser3LanguageSupport/README.md

 If you find any bugs or whant to request a feature - feel free to submit an issue or a pull request.

 ## Release Notes

+### 1.1.1

+- Method decalrations are now lexicographically sorted (it is possible to switch sorting off in settings).
+- Added end of file option in GoToMethod command.

 ### 1.1.0